Mental Health Facilities Salinas, CA

 Encompass Community Services Youth Services - 20.2 miles from Salinas, CA

-Encompass Community Services Youth Services is a mental health treatment center in Watsonville, California, located at 241 East Lake Avenue, part of the 95076 zip code.
+Encompass Community Services Youth Services is a mental health clinic in Watsonville, CA, located at 241 East Lake Avenue, in the 95076 zip code.
 Encompass Community Services Youth Services provides outpatient treatment.
-Encompass Community Services Youth Services also offers couples/family therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults and children / adolescents.
-Encompass Community Services Youth Services supports people requiring dual diagnosis treatment.
-Encompass Community Services Youth Services also provides family psychoeducation and psychosocial rehabilitation services.
+Encompass Community Services Youth Services offers individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents and young adults.
+Encompass Community Services Youth Services also supports people requiring dual diagnosis treatment.
+More services at Encompass Community Services Youth Services include psychosocial rehabilitation services and family psychoeducation.

 Learn More